nico-or/data_london_bikes/docs/collection/gathering.md

 ## Storage

-For long time storage we compress the files using Gzip, which redices the dataset total disk space from 1.4 Gb to 300 Mb.
+For long time storage we compress the files using Gzip, which reduces the dataset total disk space from 1.4 Gb to 300 Mb.

 ```sh
 # Plain bash